How do you let go of old ideas so you can have a happy life?

 It’s so easy to get stuck in old habits of thinking.
 They say, “You can’t teach an old dog new tricks.”
 Well, what about an old horse?

-Take Jax, a horse at Far View Horse Rescue and Rehabilitation near Breckenridge in Fairplay, Colorado.
+Take Jax, a horse at the rescue facility near Breckenridge, Colorado.
 He is a registered show horse who recently became a resident.
 He was acting unsocial to his human caretakers and the other animals, and the center wanted to know what they could do to help him change his attitude.

 So, Anne and I put on our pet psychic hats and opened a conversation with Jax.
 Jax was quick to respond.
 He said, “My behavior is not my fault.”